flappibird123/averageGradeCalculator/README.md

 # averageGradeCalculator
-This is a personal project
+This is a personal project.

+Enter your grades for subject to calculate your overall average